Baked Cheese Ravioli with Meat Sauce

 4-Cheese Meatball Pizza

 The combination of four different cheeses made for a delightful pizza feast.
 There weren’t any leftovers.
 That happens with pizza around here.
 Roasted cauliflower?
-Probably gonna have some leftover.
+Probably gonna have some leftovers.
 Leftover 4-cheese meatball pizza?
 Nope.

 I highly recommend that you shred or grate your own cheese at home.
 Don’t buy the pre-shredded or pre-grated stuff.
 It has stuff added to it to keep it from sticking together.
 That ‘stuff’ affects how the cheese melts.
 Shred it yourself and use the good stuff.